bowen-wu/situationalDialogue/src/assets/script/new-conception.md

 - Is it very cold in winter /'wɪntɚ/.

 * It's often cold in December /dɪ'sɛmbɚ/, January /'dʒænjʊ'ɛri/ and February /'fɛbrʊɛrɪ/.
 It snows sometimes.

+## 53 - 54 An interesting climate

+- Where do you come from?

+* I came from England.

+- What's the climate like in your country?

+* It's mild, but it's not always pleasant.
+The weather's often cold in North and windy in the East.
+It's often wet in the West and sometimes warm in the South.

+- Which seasons do you like best?

+* I like spring and summer.
+The days are long and the nights are short.
+The sun rises early and sets late.
+I don't like autumn and winter.
+The days are short and the nights are long.
+The sun rises late and sets early.
+Our climate is not very good, but it's certainly interesting.
+It's our favourite subject of conversetion.